What Does a 911 Operator Do?

 A 911 operator relays reports of distress to the appropriate law enforcement agency.
-These public safety telecommunicators work at emergency response centers.
-They are responsible for taking phone calls and operating radios to gather and forward information of emergency situations to the right safety department.
+These public safety telecommunicators work in emergency response centers.
+They are responsible for taking phone calls, rapidly gathering critical details, then forwarding relevant information to the proper safety department to respond to emergency situations.

 Description of duties/essential functions